elegantalchemist/literaryclock/README.md

 * Copy and paste over the utils folder into /mnt/us so there now exists /mnt/us/utils which contains other utility scripts
 * Copy the startclock.conf file to the /mnt/us/launchpad folder (this provides the key combo to enable SSH as well as the clock)
 * Activate SSH over wifi by editing config in /mnt/us/usbnet/etc to turn 'allow ssh over wifi' to true.
+* All of the above can be done over USB in windows (and presumably linux) as the 'external' storage is /mnt/us/
 * Restart the kindle (settings -> menu -> settings -> restart).
 This is needed to get the key combinations activated in launchpad.
-* Now if you select Shift, then n on the keypad (press shift, let go, press n) the message 'success' should pop up. if this doesn't work then the tedious way is to search for ';debugOn' then '~usbNetwork' then ';debugOff' and this will turn SSH access on.
+* Now if you select Shift, then n on the keypad (press shift, let go, press n) the message 'success' should pop up and networking is turned on to allow SSH connections.
+If this doesn't work then the tedious way is to use the kindle search function and search for ';debugOn' then '~usbNetwork' then ';debugOff' (without quotes but with tilde/semicolon) and this will turn SSH access on.
-* SSH into your kindle - I prefer PuTTY (get the IP from your router, user is root, password can be found using the serial number here: https://www.sven.de/kindle/?# )
+* SSH into your kindle - I prefer PuTTY (get the IP from your router, user is root, password can be found using the serial number here: https://www.sven.de/kindle/?# - may need to try all 4 to get one which works)
 * Mount the root storage as read-write, then edit the crontab to add a cronjob, something like the below instruction set

 ```
 mntroot rw
 nano /etc/crontab/root
 (add the below cronjob to the top of the crontab)
-* * * * * sh /mnt/us/timelit/timelit.sh
+* * * * * /bin/sh /mnt/us/timelit/timelit.sh
 ctrl+x then yes to save

-(then the following functions to add the cleanup clockisticking file fucntion)
+(then the following functions to add the cleanup clockisticking file function)
 cp /mnt/us/utils/clean-clock /etc/init.d/
 cd /etc/rcS.d
 ln -s ../init.d/clean-clock S77clean-clock